British singer sentenced to 35 years for child abuse

 Detective Chief Inspector Peter Doyle, senior investigating officer for South Wales Police, said the investigation into Watkins "uncovered the most disturbing child abuse evidence I have seen in my 28 years as a police officer".

-Police believe they have not tracked down all of Watkins' victims and are conducting further investigations, with help from forces across Britain, international police organization Interpol and the U.S. Department for Homeland Security.
+Police believe they have not tracked down all of Watkins' victims and are conducting further investigations, with help from forces across Britain, international police organisation Interpol and the U.S. Department for Homeland Security.

 British detectives have already travelled to the United States and to Germany, where Lostprophets toured on several occasions.